 Try tapping on again.
 If the card still isn’t recognised you will see a ‘Card Not Valid’ message and a number indicating why the card was rejected.

 Your card may not work because:

-- there may be insufficient funds available on the contactless-enabled card.
-Fares for any prior travel need to be settled before the same card can be used again to travel
+- there may be insufficient funds available on the contactless card.
+Outstanding fares for any prior travel also need to be settled before the same card or device can be used again to travel

 - your card is old or does not support contactless payments